flacoonb/4minitz/README.md

 # 5Minitz!
 This is an attempt to maintain 4minitz.

-The main branch is currently identical to 4minitz/develop.
+The main branch is currently functionally identical to 4minitz/develop.

-The develop branch is currently functionally the same, with some dependancy updates.
+The develop branch is (hopefully) functionally the same, with dependancy updates and update to meteor 2.2

-My immediate plans are to upgrade to a more current version of meteor (and thus node), no immediate plans for feature changes, though the front end might have to be re-done at some point.
-Please see this [project board](https://github.com/bubonicfred/5minitz/projects/1) for the roadmap to a stable version.
+Currently aiming to remove dead dependancies before updating to Meteor 2.3 (and beyond) Please see this [project board](https://github.com/bubonicfred/5minitz/projects/1) for the roadmap to a stable version.

 Also the name is not set in stone.